-In an office building, mildew tends to be in predictable locations and eventually the musty smells appear.
+In an office building, mildew tends to be in predictable locations and eventually, the musty smells appear.
 These locations are:

-1. The Heating/Air Conditioning System
+- The Heating/Air Conditioning System

-2. Basement/Below Grade Spaces
+- Basement/Below Grade Spaces

 Moisture from condensate on the inside of exterior walls is a common source.
 Flooding is always a possible culprit that even if cleaned up rapidly, can still be inside walls and under flooring and even in concrete.
 Leaking from above often reaches the basement from roof leaks, sweating pipes, drain overflow, water leaks and more, by flowing downward inside walls and closed pipe chases leaving no visible evidence within the occupied spaces.

 Often, stairwells are unventilated, allowing moisture to build up.
 They also tend to be hotter than occupied spaces and molds/mildew love heat.

-4. Storage Areas
+- Storage Areas

 Same as stairwells—no ventilation and also a good source of food—paper, wood, etc. and usually less effective housekeeping or storage of dirty mops, pails, brooms and brushes.

-5. Kitchens and Bathrooms
+- Kitchens and Bathrooms

 Here, the culprit is water and moisture.
 Leaks, spills, foods, heat, condensate on freezer/coolers make yummy places for molds and mildew to prosper and soon the musty smell will follow.
 The ventilation rates in kitchens and bathrooms must be greater than is other occupied areas to control the moisture/heat/odors, etc.

-Prevent moisture condensation.
+Prevent moisture and condensation.

 Prevent water intrusion and leaks.

 Provide ventilation which includes outside air of at least 20% to office areas.

-Inspect for possible sources of moisture/water.
+Inspect for possible sources of moisture/water on a regular basis.

-Most often you can see the mold or mildew: black, green or white circular colonies especially where there is visible water damage.
+Most often you can see the mold or mildew: black, green or white circular colonies, especially where there is visible water damage.
 This can be on walls, ceilings, wood floors, carpets, bathroom tiles or stored materials such as paper products and foodstuffs.

 Less often you see no visible evidence of mold or mildew but the musty smell is there.
 This could be from fungus behind walls, embedded in carpets, in the HVAC (Heating, Ventilation, Air Conditioning) systems.

-As Indoor Air Quality Professionals, we recommend inspections and testing/sampling to determine the source of the musty smell or the cause of the mold/mildew and likely a qualified and experienced remediation contractor to carefully deal with the problem rather than spreading it throughout the building.
+As Indoor Air Quality Professionals, we recommend inspections and testing to determine the source of the musty smell or the cause of the mold/mildew and likely a qualified and experienced remediation contractor to carefully deal with the problem rather than spreading it throughout the building.